 5. Missing on the Right Practice of Content Distribution

 Tips: The digital landscape is getting popular and competitive day by day, this being the case, if you miss distributing your content, your target audience will never find it.
-The right practice for content distribution begins by being active in three areas: search engine optimization, social media marketing, and email marketing.
+The right practice for content distribution begins by being active in three areas: search engine optimization, social media marketing (Facebook and Instagram being the top social platforms, as of now), and email marketing.

 In order to maximize your content reach, you must start promoting your content on multiple social media channels.
 Look for communities and social media sites where you can share your content.
 The first step to creating a content marketing distribution strategy is understanding the goal of your content marketing campaign.
 You also need to have an insight into your target audience's behavior.
 You need to know which content distribution channel they prefer and what type of content they are looking for and at what time.
 You should also consider using email outreach to share your content, along with even paid ads.

 According to a Mailmunch survey, the top five content distribution strategies are: